Kaiser Aluminum

 - Kaiser Aluminum grew from there, adding nearly every component of the aluminum industry to its operations.
 These components included bauxite mining, refining bauxite to produce alumina and aluminum, and fabricating aluminum products.

 - Kaiser Aluminum and Chemical Corp. was involved in shipbuilding during World War II.
-It’s products went into Navy ships, and unfortunately, many contained asbestos.
+Its products were used in Navy ships, and unfortunately, many contained asbestos.

 - Kaiser also had a real state subsidiary based in California, Oregon, Washington, and Arizona.
 It sold the real estate business in 1986.